-Hungarian csipetke are a cross between a noodle and a dumpling.
-They can be cooked directly in soup or stew broth, or in plain water and are a great accompaniment for Hungarian Beef Goulash or any dish rich with pan juices or gravy.
+Hungarian csipetke is a cross between a noodle and a dumpling.
+They can be cooked directly in soup, stew broth, or in plain water, and are a great accompaniment for Hungarian Beef Goulash or any dish rich with pan juices or gravy.

-Csipetke are one of the fastest homemade noodles to prepare.
+Csipetke is one of the fastest styles of homemade noodles to prepare.
 Their name comes from the way they are formed.
-Pinches of dough, about the size of a dime, are rolled into a ball, flattened and dropped into rapidly boiling water and cooked until tender.
+Pinches of dough, about the size of a dime, are rolled into a ball, flattened, and dropped into rapidly boiling water, cooked until tender.

-While csipetke might look like nokedli, the Hungarian equivalent of German spaetzle, nokedli begin with a batter which is forced through a colander, sieve or noodle grater.
-Csipetke, on the other hand, are made with a dough that can be rolled between the fingers.
+While csipetke might look like nokedli, the Hungarian equivalent of German spaetzle, nokedli begin with a batter which is forced through a colander, sieve, or noodle grater.
+Csipetke, on the other hand, is made with a dough that can be rolled between the fingers.

 Types of Hungarian Noodles

-Here are some of the most popular shapes of Hungarian noodles, all made from the same Basic Hungarian Egg Noodle Dough Recipe.
+Here are some of the most popular shapes of Hungarian noodles, all made from the same .
 The only one that uses a slightly different dough is the Tarhonya or Hungarian Egg Barley Recipe.